pawelqs/verbose/README.md

 #> Hello world!
 ```

-Now, let’s turn off the verbosity for the foo package.
+Now, let’s turn off the verbosity for the foo package:

 ``` r
 verbose(foo = 0)